DoipSter/Helpful-Scripts/README.md

-# Helpful Scripts
+# Helpful Reporting Scripts
- To be used to for shortcuts when developing
+# To be used to for shortcuts when developing